jnsprnw/provide/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## Naming convention

+Files containing svelte components have a camel case name starting with an uppercase letter

+Other files have a kebap case name

+Folders that contain one primary svelte component are named after this component e.g. `LineChart/LineChart.svelte`.
+Other components and files can be in the same folder but they are normally not used directly from the outside but are only used by the primary component.

+Folders containing multiple components or other files get a kebap case name e.g. `explore-impacts/`.

+These naming rules don't apply to the `routes` folder.